genropy/genropy_saved/docs/genro/components/components/th.rst

     .. image:: ../../_images/components/th/th2.png

+    .. note:: by default the View and the Form classes will be showned in two different pages of a single stack container.
+In other words, the default TableHandler type used will be the :ref:`th_stack`.
+If you need any other TableHandler type, you have to use the :ref:`th_options` method to change this default behavior.

     Let's check now the code inside a resource page.

     We have to create a :ref:`th_view_class` and a :ref:`th_form_class`.
 For doing this